osg-htc/docs/docs/data/xrootd/install-client.md

 How to get Help?
 ----------------

-If you cannot resolve the problem, the best way to get help is by contacting <osg-software@opensciencegrid.org>.
+If you cannot resolve the problem, please consult [this page](../../common/help.md) for assistance..
-For a full set of help options, see [Help Procedure](../../common/help.md).